cpp-baja-sae/datalogging/documentation/data_format.md

 - **dummy8**: An unused 8-bit (1 byte) value.
 This can be used as a placeholder.
 - **dummy64**: An unused 64-bit (8 byte) value.
 This can be used as a placeholder.
-- TODO: Other formats as they become necessary.
+- TODO: Other types as they become necessary.

 For example, a frame containing 4 `unorm16` values would be 8 bytes long and might represent 4 channels of analog data: